Wondering how to smoke marijuana? Get all your questions answered in our in-depth guide to ensure your first time goes without a hitch.

-As alluded to above, often times the first time many of us don’t fully feel the effects of marijuana the first time around is because improper application.
-It is not uncommon for first time cannabis users to inhale marijuana just right.
+As alluded to above, often times the first time many of us don’t fully feel the effects of marijuana the first time around because of improper application.
+It is not uncommon for first-time cannabis users to inhale marijuana just right.

 A further explanation is less complicated: you just didn’t know what it felt like to get high so you didn’t notice.

 A likely explanation for not getting high the first time you smoke is a combination of the above factors.

 Tips for First-time Medical Marijuana Patients